AdilZia/Pacman-Classifier/README.md

 **python pacman.py --pacman ClassifierAgent**

-You should see the code start running, it may take a few seconds to start as the algorithm is trained, then the model evaluation metrics should appear in your terminal.
+It may take a few seconds to start as the algorithm is trained, then the model evaluation metrics should appear in your terminal.
 (Cross validation score and aggregated confusion matrix)
 Then you will see Pacman playing a game.

 Note: pacman definitely won't win!
-This is natural, it's because the original 'state-space' is quite limited, Pacman is only aware of what is within 1 square of him.
+This is natural, it's because the original 'state-space' is quite limited.
+Pacman is only aware of what is within 1 square of him.

+But as the performance metrics will show, the model performs very well at it's **real job** of making accurate classifications given the data.

 ### The training dataset: